Civil Justice Student Fellows

 Current Fellows

-Amy Elizabeth Cass
+Amy Cass

 John Curry

-John Curry is a second year law student at Stanford where he serves as a Senior Editor of the Stanford Journal of Civil Rights and Civil Liberties, Co-Director of the Project Clean Slate Pro Bono, and Co-President of the Law and Political Economy club.
+John Curry is a second-year law student at Stanford where he serves as a Senior Editor of the Stanford Journal of Civil Rights and Civil Liberties, Co-Director of the Project Clean Slate Pro Bono, and Co-President of the Law and Political Economy club.
 John graduated from Morehouse College summa cum laude with a degree in philosophy.
 His interests include legal philosophy, ethics, and political theory.
-John spent his 1L as a legal intern for International Bridges to Justice in Geneva, Switzerland.
+John spent his 1L as a legal intern for International

 Owen Foulkes